Medical Triage : Online Medical Help

 Plan

-Non-toxic, normotensive and alert patient with urinary symptom urine dipstix and FEME can be collected.
+normotensive and alert patient with urinary symptom urine dipstix and FEME can

 Treatment

-Ruptured organs and viscera eg splenic rupture, liver rupture by tumor, perforated peptic ulcer.
+organs and viscera eg splenic rupture, liver rupture by tumor, perforated

 Serious causes of abdominal pain:-